open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-collector/README.md

 ```

 By default, plaintext connection is used.
-In order to use TLS, provide `credentials` option like so:
+In order to use TLS in Node.js, provide `credentials` option like so:
 ```js
 const fs = require('fs');
 const grpc = require('grpc');